-The café blown up by the protection racketeers’ bomb at the opening was Brody’s on Clark, 3369 North Clark Street, under the ‘el’ (elevated train) in Wrigleyville, way north of the Loop at the junction of West Roscoe and North Clark Streets (CTA: Belmont or Addison Stations; Red Line to Howard)
+The café blown up by the protection racketeers’ bomb at the opening is now the Houndstooth Saloon, 3369 North Clark Street, under the ‘el’ (elevated train) in Wrigleyville, way north of the Loop at the junction of West Roscoe and North Clark Streets (CTA: Belmont or Addison Stations; Red Line to Howard)

 Just a couple of blocks south of Wrigley Field, the same location can be seen as John Candy’s home in the John Hughes-Chris Columbus comedy Only The Lonely (in fact, you can see John Candy's house from the movie – at 930 West Roscoe Street – in the background of the shot).
 More recently, nerdy Wesley Gibson (James McAvoy) lived at the same junction in Wanted.